-- A. Provide maximum standardization of components to reduce spare part requirements. - B. Performance and warranty of all components that make up an assembled unit shall be the responsibility of the manufacturer of the completed assembly. - 1.
-All components of an assembled unit need not be products of same manufacturer. - 2.
-Constituent parts that are alike shall be products of a single manufacturer - 3.
-Components shall be compatible with each other and with the total assembly for intended service. - 4.
-Contractor shall guarantee performance of assemblies of components, and shall repair or replace elements of the assemblies as required to deliver specified performance of the complete assembly. - C. Equipment and components of equipment shall bear manufacturer's name and trademark, model number, serial number and performance data on a nameplate securely affixed in a conspicuous place, or cast integral with, stamped or otherwise permanently marked upon the components of the equipment. - D. Major items of equipment, which serve the same function, must be the same make and model.
-Exceptions must be approved by the VA, but may be permitted if performance requirements cannot be met.
+- A. Provide maximum standardization of components to reduce spare part requirements. - B. Manufacturers of equipment assemblies that include components made by others shall assume complete responsibility for final assembled unit. - 1.
+All components of an assembled unit need not be products of same manufacturer. - Constituent parts that are alike shall be products of a single manufacturer. - 3.
+Components shall be compatible with each other and with the total assembly for intended service. - Contractor shall guarantee performance of assemblies of components, and shall repair or replace elements of the assemblies as required to deliver specified performance of the complete assembly. - C. Components of equipment shall bear manufacturer's name and trademark, model number, serial number and performance data on a name plate securely affixed in a conspicuous place, or cast integral with, stamped or otherwise permanently marked upon the components of the equipment. - Major items of equipment, which serve the same function, must be the same make and model.
+Exceptions will be permitted if performance requirements cannot be met.